siggisv/remotemo/docs/API_design.md

 ```

 This non-member function will create and initialize an object representing
-a text monitor, the window showing it, an ASCII-only keyboard and their
+an ASCII-only text monitor with an US-ANSI keyboard and their properties.
+That
-properties (along with the needed properties for the underlying SDL2-library).
+object will also contain the window showing it (along with the needed textures
+and properties for the underlying SDL2-library).

 - If successful, that function will return a
   `std::optional<remotemo::Remotemo>` containing the object.
 It will also
-  create an internal list of the resources that its destructor should take
+  create an internal list of resources that its destructor should take care of
-  care of cleaning up.
+  cleaning up.
   > **Note** `remotemo::Remotemo` is movable but not copyable.
 It is therefore
   > recommended to pass it along by reference or to use a smart pointer.